forkaduck/duckydd/README.md

 `usexkeymaps 1`

-Disable to use the kernel keytables which are set with the loadkeys program.
+Disable this to use the kernel keytables which are set with the loadkeys program.
 At the moment this is an **experimental** feature.
 With it disabled you can even log attacks while the x-server is not running.